Table of contents

 Last weekend's auction report

-Adelaide hosted the most auctions across the smaller capitals, with 157 homes going under the hammer last week (highest so far this year).
+Brisbane hosted the most auctions across the smaller capitals, with 201 homes taken to market last week, the second highest weekly volume of auctions so far this year.

 Our rental markets